Wall Street Week Ahead: A nice rally while it lasted

-Golub has a year end S&P target level of 1,375, 4.3 percent below Friday's closing level.
+Golub has a year-end S&P target level of 1,375, 4.3 percent below Friday's closing level.

-The latest leg of the rally was a 2 percent surge on Thursday that pushed the S&P 500 to its highest in more than four years and the Nasdaq to its highest in 12 years.
+The latest leg of the rally was a 2 percent surge on Thursday that pushed the S&P 500 to its highest level in more than four years and the Nasdaq to its highest in 12 years.

 The move was courtesy of the European Central Bank and its pledge to act as an unlimited lender of last resort to troubled European nations.
 But it is not a done deal.

 The German constitutional court will rule on Wednesday whether the European Union's new ESM rescue fund should come into being.
-If it vetoes it, the ECB's plans could be left in tatters since its intervention requires a country to seek help from the rescue fund first.
+If it unexpectedly vetoes it, the ECB's plans could be left in tatters since its intervention requires a country to seek help from the rescue fund first.

 The Baltic Exchange's main sea freight index .BADI, which tracks rates for ships carrying dry commodities, fell for the eighth straight session on Friday.
 Some of the weakness is blamed on collapsing iron ore demand from China.

-But even with the less than stellar fundamental picture, the old saying 'don't fight the Fed' has proven to be true once again.
+But even with the less-than-stellar fundamental picture, the old saying "don't fight the Fed" has proven to be true once again.

 For the last 40 years the MSCI world index .MSCIWO has lost 0.9 percent on average in September, making it the worst performing month for the stock market, according to data from Thomson Reuters.
 So far the index, a broad measure of global equities, is up 2.6 percent this month.

 (Wall St. Week Ahead runs every Sunday; Additional reporting by Chuck Mikolajczak; Editing by Maureen Bavdek)

 - Contact lost with Air Algerie plane carrying 116 people from Burkina Faso